 TABD is primarily concerned with promoting free trade - that is unregulated global trade.
-It develops policies that suit big business.
+It develops policies that suit big business and seeks to remove regulations that hinder transnational corporate business.
 The US and the EU trade negotiators then present them to the World Trade Organization (WTO) as ‘done deals’.
-Public Citizen notes:
+Public Citizen noted:

 The TABD has been labelled the ‘new paradigm for trade liberalization’ by its proponents because it eliminates the ‘middle man’ from trade policy-making.
 That middle man is the U.S. and E.U. governments, and by extension, U.S. and E.U. citizens and consumer, labor and environmental NGOs.